github-education-resources/GitHubGraduation-2021/_data/akkidroid/akkidroid.md

 ---
 name: Akshay Koshti
 institution: National Forensic Sciences University
-quote: Cybersecurity is a new area where equality will exist to allow intelligence to succeed.
+quote: One of the tests of leadership is the ability to recognize a problem before it becomes an emergency..
 github_user: akkidroid
 ---